 A WiFi system requires a modem or WiFi Card installed in the device seeking connectivity and dongles at the source for establishing a proper connection.

 LiFi was a revolutionary invention for wirelessly data transfer that ditched previously used Radio Wave technology for syncing with the internet and adapted Visible Light Communication (VLC) for seamless data transfer between devices.

 The word LiFi is pretty new as it was first pronounced in 2011 in TED Talks by Professor Herald Haas.
 Professor and his team were researching under VLC from as early as 2004.
 But later his team managed to start a company namely pureVLC that took the responsibility of LiFi marketing in 2012 but later pureVLC changed into pureLiFi that nowadays supplies required OEMs and equipment for LiFi technology. pureLiFi has now managed to integrate LiFi into various existing LEDs.

 Light Fidelity works on the principle of Visible Light Communication or VLC that was first demonstrated in the year 2011, full-fledged.

 Unlike WiFi, LiFi also needs hardware that would receive signals from the source.
 In this context, the source is recognized as Light Emitting Diodes or LEDs integrated with Dongles or Routers that enables a strong internet connection that can allow connected devices to directly sync with cloud delivering a more pronounced data experience.

 LiFi, due to its unique set-up can provide data speeds up to 14X faster than World’s Fastest WiFi i.e. Giga WiFi that enables a data speed 10 Gbps.
-LiFi has proved as a legit update to current WiFi providing better speeds with lest radiations as it works on Light Communications.
+LiFi has proved as a legit update to current WiFi providing better speeds with lest radiation as it works on Light Communications.

 LiFi Supremacy over WiFi